A Background Independent Algebra in Quantum Gravity: A Background-Independent Operator Product Algebra

 By a ``state'' of the observer algebra $\A_\obs$, we mean a complex-valued linear function $\a\to \la\a\ra$, $\a\in\A_\obs$, that satisfies two conditions: .2cm

 (1) The function $\a\to \la\a\ra$ is positive, in the sense that for all $\a\in\A_\obs$, $\la\a^\dagger\a\ra\geq 0$. .2cm

 (2) This function is consistent with all universal OPE relations. .2cm

-This somewhat abstract notion of a state is analogous to a definition given in \cite{HW} for quantum field theory in a fixed curved spacetime background.\footnote{The motivating problem in that paper was the following.
-In a generic open universe, there is no Hilbert space that contains all physically sensible states of a quantum field.
-To describe all such states, since there was no Hilbert space suited to the task, the authors of \cite{HW} characterized the quantum field by universal, state-independent operator product relations, and then they defined a state of the quantum field to be a linear function on this operator product algebra that is positive and consistent with the OPE relations.}
+This somewhat abstract notion of a state is analogous to a definition given in \cite{HW2} for quantum field theory in a fixed curved spacetime background.\footnote{In a generic open universe, there is no reasonable Hilbert space that contains all physically sensible states of a quantum field.
+To describe all such states, given the absence of a suitable Hilbert space, the authors of \cite{HW2} characterized the quantum field by universal, state-independent operator product relations, and then they defined a state of the quantum field to be a linear function on this operator product algebra that is positive and consistent with the OPE relations.}

 This definition of a state of the observer is related in the following way to notions that may be more familiar.
 Let $M$ be a spacetime and suppose that the observer worldline is a geodesic $\gamma\subset M$.
 If $\H$ is the Hilbert space that describes the fields in $M$ together with the observer, then $\H$ provides a Hilbert space representation of the algebra $\A_\obs$.
 If $\Psi\in\H$ is any state, then the linear function \be \a\to \la\Psi|\a|\Psi\ra \ee is a state of $\A_\obs$, by the abstract definition.
 Conditions (1) and (2) are immediate.
 We stress that before picking the pair $M,\gamma$, we do not have a Hilbert space representation of $\A_\obs$, and it is an OPE algebra, not an algebra of Hilbert space operators.